getAlby/bitcoin-connect/README.md

 ### If a user pays with another wallet why does the modal stay open?

 Bitcoin Connect cannot detect payments made externally.
 It's up to your app to detect the payment and then programmatically close the modal using the exposed `closeModal` function.

+### Why is window.webln not set after connecting?

+The global `window.webln` object can be overridden if there are multiple providers, leading to unexpected behaviour.
+We recommend using the `requestProvider` function to obtain a WebLN provider instead of relying on the global window object.

+### Why does Bitcoin Connect not work on some pages?

+Bitcoin Connect must be imported at the root component or on every component that requires webln to ensure webln is available.
+If you only import the button in your settings page, you'll still need to import the library where you want to make a lightning payment.
+We recommend using the `requestProvider` function.

 ## Known Issues